rgwch/ungrad-server/readme.md

 ## Configuration

-If a --lucindaConfig parameter was given at launch, the launcher uses this file as configuration.
-If no --lucindaConfig was given, the launcher searches the classpath for a file named "default.json" and then for a file called "user.json".
+If a --config parameter was given at launch, the launcher uses this file as configuration.
+If no --config was given, the launcher searches the classpath for a file named "default.json" and then for a file called "user.json".
 If both exist, user.json will overlay default.json.

 ## Further reading